aelkayesh/sdc_p3/writeup_template.md

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track.
 To improve the driving behavior in these cases, I noticed that most of the images have angles in the range of -0.165 to 0.1.
 For these images, I added only one out of every four, to make the input contain enought and fair training images for all angles.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+Here is how my histogram looked like...
+![image1]

+Zooming in a bit...
+![image2]

 ####2.
 Final Model Architecture

 The final model architecture (model.py lines 63-68) consisted of a convolution neural network with the following layers and layer sizes.

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+![image3]

 ####3.
 Creation of the Training Set & Training Process